AABelkhiria/ashnotes.frontend/docs/architecture.md

 # Application Architecture and Design

-This document provides a detailed explanation of the Note App's frontend architecture, design principles, and how its various components interact.
+This document provides a detailed explanation of the Note App's architecture, design principles, and how its various components interact.
 This information is crucial for understanding the project's inner workings and for replicating its functionality on other platforms.

 ## 1. Overall Architecture

-The Note App frontend is built with **SvelteKit**, a powerful framework for developing web applications using the Svelte component framework.
-It primarily operates as a **Single-Page Application (SPA)**, handling all user interface interactions, routing, and state management on the client side.
-While SvelteKit inherently supports Server-Side Rendering (SSR) for initial page loads, the core application logic and subsequent interactions are client-driven.
+The Note App is built with **SvelteKit**, a powerful framework for developing web applications using the Svelte component framework.
+It operates as a **Single-Page Application (SPA)**, handling all user interface interactions, routing, and state management on the client side.
+The backend is also built with SvelteKit, using API routes to handle data persistence.

-The frontend communicates with an external backend API (not part of this repository) to perform all data operations.

-- **Frontend (SvelteKit)**: Responsible for rendering the user interface, managing application state, handling client-side routing, and making API requests to the backend.
+- **Frontend (SvelteKit)**: Responsible for rendering the user interface, managing application state, and handling client-side routing.
-- **Backend (External)**: Provides RESTful API endpoints for Create, Read, Update, and Delete (CRUD) operations on notes.
-For example, endpoints like `/api/notes/{path}` are used for fetching, saving, and deleting note content.
-The backend is expected to be running on `http://localhost:3000` and properly configured for CORS to allow requests from the frontend's origin (e.g., `http://localhost:5173`).
+- **Backend (SvelteKit API Routes)**: Provides RESTful API endpoints for Create, Read, Update, and Delete (CRUD) operations on notes.
+The backend is part of the same SvelteKit project, and the API routes are located in `src/routes/api`.

 ## 2. Frontend Structure (SvelteKit Specifics)